-With Shareholders' Funds now at €23.6 million, the Company remains well positioned to pursue its investment programme which is aimed at consolidating and improving existing services, while also launching new lines of business.
-Our commitment to serve the community stands firm, while diversification of our range of services continues to assume added importance as the inevitable year-on-year decline in Letter Mail volumes persists.
-We continue to invest in our retail branch network, while also widening the spread of service offerings including financial services, where we continue to see attractive opportunities.
+Shareholders' Funds now stand at €26.4 million, enabling the Company to continue to implement its investment programme towards enhancing existing services while also launching and developing new lines of business.
+Indeed, we cannot but reiterate our commitment to diversification that remains essential to counter the decline in Letter Mail volumes.
+Concurrently, we continue to strengthen our retail branch network, both in terms of improving customer experience as well as expanding geographical representation while also widening the spread of service offerings including financial services, where we continue to see potential.